omarhimada/floes/README.md

 // Delete all indices and then dispose of the Floe capable of doing so {
-    await using Floe temporaryDeleteAllIndicesFloe = new Floe(
+    await using Floe<ExampleAdminService> temporaryDeleteAllIndicesFloe = new Floe(
       awsOptions: _awsOptions,
       esClusterUri: new Uri(_config.AwsElasticsearchEndpoint));